Soapstar Superstar: Controversy

 On 18 October 2007, after an in-depth investigation of ITV phone-in shows by Deloitte, it was revealed that phone-in votes for songs and even votes for contestants to go through to the next round had been manipulated by the programme makers.
 This involved some 20% of the viewers' votes for songs being ignored, and Jane Danson and Tupele Dorgu being put up for eviction in the first episode when the bottom two contestants by votes were actually Verity Rushworth and Leon Lopez.

-As a result, ITV aired an Ofcom summary of findings announcement just before the final of the second series of Britain's Got Talent on 31 May 2008.
+As a result, Granada Television, who produced the programme, was fined £1.2 million by Ofcom.
+ITV aired an Ofcom summary of findings announcement just before the final of the second series of Britain's Got Talent on 31 May 2008.
 It was shown again on 8 June 2008 before that night's episode of Coronation Street.
-Granada Television was also fined for the breach.

 Cancellation

-Although the programme was doing well, drawing in good viewing figures, ITV felt that the show had reached its "natural conclusion", and thus announced on 25 May 2007 that the programme had been axed.
+Despite drawing in impressive viewing figures, ITV felt that the show had reached its "natural conclusion", and thus announced on 25 May 2007 that the programme had been axed.
 Amongst its reasons for the decision was the belief that the programme had become too similar to the broadcaster's other hit show, The X Factor.